Message us or call us on

 +44 1273 676 712

-Incredible as Antarctica is, we also like time on dry land stretching our legs in the great outdoors.
-That’s why this combination of our Atacama and Patagonia walking holiday and an Antarctic cruise works so well.
+Incredible as Antarctica is to look at, we also like time on dry land stretching our legs in the great outdoors.
+That’s why this combination of our Atacama and Patagonia walking holiday and an active Antarctic cruise works so well.

 Transfer back to the airport for your early morning flight north to the Atacama Desert.
 Meet your Pura guide who will be with you throughout your time here in the north.
 After settling in to your very comfortable small hotel, you will head out to a sandy ridge at the edge of the town.
 From here walk 7km down a huge sand dune, across a small salt flat and through a narrow gorge in the salt mountains.
 As the sun sets and the temperature drops, the rocks begin to contract and settle for the night – crackling as they do so.
 It's a weird and wonderful introduction to the Atacama.

 Today’s walk starts in a small village 4,000m above sea level.
 The first stretch of the walk is along a wide green Andean valley rich in bird life and llamas.
 As you come out of the Andes and into the pre-Andes mountains you descend more quickly.
 The landscape becomes much more arid: dominated by giant cactus plants.
 At this point you are walking on old Inca roads passing distinctive terraces in the hillsides.

 It’s an early start today as you visit the world’s highest geothermal field – the Tatio Geysers.
 A very early start is necessary to arrive in time to watch the sunrise.
 At first light the geysers come to life in a spectacular display of steam.
 This afternoon set off directly from the hotel on a gently paced bike ride across the compacted surface of the salt flats to a series of lagoons, home to a family of flamingos.
 Once you get there you enjoy a cool drink and perhaps a swim in the buoyant waters of the lagoon.